On this page

 user.status

 expression with group rules.
-See Group rule operations and Create group rules (opens new window).
+See Group rule operations (opens new window) and Create Group Rule (opens new window).

 Syntax | Definitions | Examples |